aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 * Logistic regression is used to solve classification problems with discrete categories
   * Binary classification (Classes 0 and 1)
   * Examples: Emails (Spam / Not Spam), Credit Card Transactions (Fraudulent / Not Fraudulent), Loan Default (Yes / No)
-* Let’s say a data scientist named John want to predict that whether a customer will buy insurance or not
+* Let's say a data scientist named John wants to predict whether a customer will buy insurance or not
-* Remember that linear regression is used to predict a continuous value where the output (y) may vary between +∞ (positive infinity) to -∞ (negative infinity) whereas in this case, the target variable (y) takes only two discrete values, 0 (No insurance) and 1 (Yes, got the insurance).
+* Remember that linear regression is used to predict a continuous value where the output (y) may vary between +∞ (positive infinity) to -∞ (negative infinity).
+In contrast, in this case, the target variable (y) takes only two discrete values, 0 (No insurance) and 1 (Yes, got the insurance).
-* John’s decides to extend the concepts of linear regression to fulfil his requirement.
-One approach is to take the output of linear regression and map it between 0 and 1, if the resultant output is below a certain threshold (say 0.5), classify it as No (didn’t buy the insurance) whereas if the resultant output is above a certain threshold, classify it as bought the insurance (yes)
+* John decides to extend the concepts of linear regression to fulfill his requirement.
+One approach is to take the linear regression output and map it between 0 and 1.
+If the resultant output is below a certain threshold (say 0.5), classify it as No (didn't buy the insurance), whereas if the resulting output is above a certain threshold, classify it as bought the insurance (yes)
 * We then plot a simple linear regression line and set the threshold as 0.5
   * Negative class (Insurance = No)– Age on the left side
   * Positive class (Insurance = Yes) – Age on the right side